 What to do in Prague: A local’s guide to visiting Prague

 Choosing to visit Prague is the easy part!
 After you pick when you want to visit the Czech Republic, whether you plan to visit Prague in winter or summer, the hard part begins: planning your first 24 hours in Prague.
 There’s so much to explore in Prague, it’s hard to know what’s worth visiting – and what’s worth skipping.
+Plus, there are so many boutique hotels to stay!

 So how do you pick where to visit in Prague?
 Well, there are some spots you simply can’t miss (ahem, Charles Bridge).
 You want to make sure you’re centering your trip around some of the biggest highlights in Prague in the Old Town region.
 Even locals like me still visit Old Town to take in the beauty and the history and the architecture.